-- Inception
+- Inception,

-- Water Requirements
+- Water Requirements,

-- Water Balance
+- Water Balance,

-- Interventions
+- Screening of Options,

-- Scenarios Evaluation
+- Scenarios Evaluation,

-- Reconciliation Strategy
+- Reconciliation Strategy.

 A reconciliation strategy briefing presentation was made to DWS middle management on 19 October 2015.

 7.2 Capacity Building and Training

 Identified participants from the DWS KZN regional office, uMhlathuze Water and RBM were trained in the background to and selected aspects of reconciliation strategy development.